 - Transfer in your money.
 And that’s it!
 You’re ready to invest.

 The platforms available are:

 - Note that there is only iOS and Android app for Trade, no desktop.
-This is a big minus in my opinion.
-You will need seperate apps for the Wealthsimple Trade and Invest accounts.
+This is a big minus, in my opinion.
+You will need separate apps for the Wealthsimple Trade and Invest accounts.